Samantha Hoang, ND, FABNO

 “I knew I wanted to join Cancer Treatment Centers of America because they are constantly raising the bar when it comes to providing patient-focused, integrative cancer care," says Hoang.

 In November 2011, Hoang began a two-year residency in naturopathic oncology at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center in Tulsa, Oklahoma.
-She is completing a series of oncology-focused rotations with staff naturopathic clinicians, medical oncologists and other specialists.
-Her training includes supervised clinical practice in oncology, homeopathic, nutritional and botanical medicine, as well as coursework in these modalities.
+She completed a series of oncology-focused rotations with staff naturopathic clinicians, medical oncologists and other specialists.
+Her training included supervised clinical practice in oncology, homeopathic, nutritional and botanical medicine, as well as coursework in these modalities.

-In the second year of her residency, Hoang will provide personalized naturopathic recommendations for natural therapies (e.g., vitamins, minerals, herbal medicines) that are safe and appropriate to pair with conventional cancer treatments.
+In July 2014, Hoang joined the cancer experts at CTCA in Illinois.
+She provides personalized naturopathic recommendations for natural therapies (e.g., vitamins, minerals, herbal medicines) that are safe and appropriate to pair with conventional cancer treatments.

 “My goals for patients are to guide them toward better health decisions, educate and empower them, fight alongside them through their cancer treatment, and use appropriate natural therapies to enhance their bodies’ innate healing response,” she says.